Memphis, Tennessee and West Memphis, Arkansas

 For several years, ARDOT turned to Michael Baker and our specially trained team of hands-on, rope-climbing inspectors with their motorized ascenders and other specialized climbing equipment to complete the inspections of the above deck portions of the arch truss.
 Michael Baker is one of a few engineering firms in the country with this technical capability.

 Coordination was key to the success of the inspections.
 The team scheduled the inspections to minimize traffic delays and avoid unnecessary conflicts with ongoing bridge maintenance projects and coordinated with contractors to share lane closures and staging areas.

 Since 2013, each year has presented unique challenges requiring innovative solutions.

-“This one-of-a-kind inspection project required us to convene a team of highly trained and skilled rope-climbing inspectors from our Little Rock, Kentucky, West Virginia, Pennsylvania and Alaska offices to meet the many hard-to-reach inspection requirements.”
+“This one-of-a-kind inspection project required us to convene a team of highly trained and skilled rope-climbing inspectors from across the country to meet the many hard-to-reach inspection requirements.”

 Can’t find what you’re looking for?
 Whether you have a business inquiry, media request or general question or comment, our colleagues are available to assist.

 We Make a Difference.
 If you’re looking to build your career and make a difference, explore our career opportunities in more than 80 offices across the country.
 Our corporate culture demands excellence and rewards innovation, teamwork and an impassioned entrepreneurial spirit.